-"I am humbled and honoured to receive this incredible opportunity to undertake the Artist Residency and participate in the Setouchi Triennale.
+"I am humbled and honoured to receive this incredible opportunity to participate in the Naoshima Artist Residency.
 I'm looking forward to furthering my practice, which is grounded in my Māori heritage, in the land of the rising sun.
-Nga mihi maioha, heartfelt gratitude to McCahon House, the Fukutake Family, Setouchi Triennale and Asia New Zealand Foundation for recognizing the power of indigenous voices and perspectives.
+Ngā mihi maioha, heartfelt gratitude to McCahon House, the Fukutake Family and Asia New Zealand Foundation for recognizing the power of indigenous voices and perspectives.
 I'm ready to make meaningful connections through art."
 Sarah Hudson.